List of Late Night with Conan O'Brien sketches: Frankenstein Wastes a Minute of Our Time

 Frankenstein's monster (played by writer Brian Stack) appears by one of the doors leading from the main set, acting excited about something, and inviting the cameraman (and the audience, vicariously) to come with him to take a look.
 He makes a long trek around the backstage area, stopping along the way to wave the cameraman to keep following.
 Invariably, what he finds is extremely mundane like a spatula, although it is usually near something that is considerably more interesting, and Conan assumes that is the item Frankenstein led the camera to.
 Frankenstein once found Tom Hanks (who was not a guest on that night's episode) during the sketch, and pushed him out of the way to show off a light switch.
 (Hanks then immediately reentered the frame to join in pointing out the light switch with great enthusiasm.)
 The joke format is extremely similar to a shaggy dog story.
-NBC owns Universal, and the character's makeup design and the sketch title's logo resemble the ones from the classic Universal films are no coincidence.
+Universal Pictures owned NBC, and the character's makeup design and the sketch title's logo resemble the ones from the classic Universal films.